0xcert/framework/docs/api/ethereum.md

 ### cancel(deploy)

-An `asynchronous` class instance `function` which marks the provided `deploy` as canceled.
-This prevents the `deploy` to be performed.
+An `asynchronous` class instance `function` that marks the provided `deploy` as canceled.
+This prevents the `deploy` from being performed.

 **Arguments:**